 “Focusing on sales objectives provides a more direct target for the sales force and its trainers,” says Jason Jordan, founding partner of Vantage Point Performance.
 “Having a target you can assuredly hit is a very comforting thing.”

-Next, it is important to keep track of a sales team’s activities, as these should also be positively affected by this type of sales coaching.
+Next, it is essential to keep track of a sales team’s activities, as these should also be positively affected by this type of sales coaching.
 Examples of measurable activities include the total number of prospecting calls made by sales reps, or the number of account plans completed.
 These can also be assessed for individual reps too.

 Finally, ROI can also be measured in terms of pure business results.
 With that said, some of these results may take a little while to manifest, as changing the behavior of a sales team takes time, and it may take longer still before these changed behaviors actually produce tangible, measurable results.